Should the Government Be Paying Investment Fees on $3 Trillion of Tax-Deferred Retirement Assets?

 60 Pages Posted: 2 Oct 2017 Last revised: 21 Jan 2020

-In a standard benchmark, both individuals and the government are indifferent between traditional tax-deferred retirement accounts and “front-loaded” (Roth) accounts.
-We add investment fees to this benchmark and show that individuals are still indifferent but the government is not.
-By deferring tax revenue through traditional accounts, the government increases demand for asset management services by $3 trillion and pays $19.5 billion in corresponding annual fees.
-We construct a general equilibrium model with imperfect competition in the asset management industry and examine the incidence and welfare implications of the added demand.
-In our model, tax deferral produces a larger asset management industry, lower tax revenue, and lower social welfare.
+Under standard assumptions, both individuals and the government are indifferent between traditional tax-deferred retirement accounts and “front-loaded” (Roth) accounts.
+When we add investment fees to this benchmark, individuals are still indifferent but the government is not.
+We estimate that tax deferral increases demand for asset management services by $3 trillion, causing the government to pay $20.7 billion in corresponding annual fees.
+In a general equilibrium model with asset management services as differentiated products, we examine the incidence and welfare implications of the added demand.
+Tax deferral in our model produces a larger asset management industry, higher taxes, and lower social welfare.

 Keywords: Mutual Fund Fees, Taxes, Retirement Savings